 Definition and Examples of the Right of Redemption

 If your lender has foreclosed on your home or it’s been seized for unpaid taxes, there may be a period of time when you can pay the amount you owe and reclaim it.
 This redemption period is known as the right of redemption.
+Many states and the federal government offer a redemption period.

 In foreclosure cases, the redemption period is often determined by whether the foreclosure is judicial or non-judicial.
 In a judicial foreclosure, the lender must sue the borrower in court and obtain a judgment before the property can be foreclosed on.
 In a non-judicial foreclosure, the lender doesn’t need a court judgment to begin foreclosure proceedings.